Gynecomastia Surgery Columbus, Ohio

 What Causes Gynecomastia?

-This condition is not rare – you are NOT alone here.
-As some studies show that 50% of the male population in the U.S. is affected by gynecomastia.
+This condition is not rare – you are NOT alone.
+Some studies show that 50% of the male population in the U.S. is affected by gynecomastia.
 This condition can make a person feel extremely self-conscious and cause them to avoid public spaces.
-It may also affect intimate relationships and can inhibit one’s happiness altogether.
+It may also affect intimate relationships and overall happiness.

 If you are seeking a flatter, more chiseled appearance to your chest, then gynecomastia surgery may be appropriate.
 It is generally reserved for patients over eighteen years of age, who have had enlarged breasts or puffy nipples for at least two years without improvement.
 The potential benefits of gynecomastia treatment must outweigh the potential risks in each individual case, and the patient must be comfortable with having a thin scar.